- Academic Affairs

 In 2010, the Chesapeake Bay received a D+ report card rating.
 Why such a low rating?
 How can you help save the bay?

-Heather Hooper from the Chesapeake Bay Foundation (CBF) offered some suggestions at a UMB Go Green-sponsored sustainability workshop in November.
+Heather Hooper from the Chesapeake Bay Foundation (CBF) offered suggestions at a UMB Go Green-sponsored sustainability workshop in November.

 Hooper discussed the CBF’s annual State of the Bay Report, which is compiled every two years based on extensive scientific analysis and covers three main categories: pollution, habitat, and fisheries.
 In the latest report, Hooper says, the state of the bay is “dangerously out of balance.”